Allied AU

 Health professionals can set availability and patients can pay and book

-Concept Sketches to Low Fidelity
+Concept Screens to Low Fidelity

 Session booking flow wireframes going through the different payment options for patients